Anushka261gupta/contract-review-env/README.md

 1. The agent receives a contract clause.

-2. The agent selects an action:
+2. The agent selects one of the following actions:

    * `mark_safe`
    * `mark_risky`